arittrosaha/DefinitelyNotInstagram/README.md

 ### Summary
 **Synopsis** - Definitely Not Instagram is a full stack web application inspired by Instagram.
 It is built with a Ruby on Rails backend,  PostgreSQL database and React with a Redux architectural framework on the frontend.

-**Stack** - RUBY ON RAILS, POSTGRESQL, REACT, REDUX, JS-ES6, HTML5, CSS3, AWS S3, HEROKU.
+**Stack** - Ruby on Rails, PostgreSQL, React.js, Redux.js, JS-ES6, HTML5, CSS3, AWS S3, Heroku.

 **Key Points**:
 * Leveraged Bcrypt gem to securely hash user passwords, ensuring protected authentication.